 Web designers and developers can type the euro symbol in their webpages by using the the HTML character €.

 The euro is arguably the second most important currency after the US dollar, and as such, deserves a place in computer and mobile keyboards for easy typing and insertion into documents.
 If your keyboard doesn’t have a euro sign (i.e. American and British keyboards), you can still type it by using shortcut keys.
 Not too keen to learn keyboard shortcuts?
-Simply copy the euro symbol on this page and paste it to your document.
+Simply copy the euro symbol on this page and paste it (Ctrl + V) into your document.